 “Debt-to-credit” is another term that gets used, as it easily explains how credit utilization works.
-This causes confusion as some interpret debt-to-credit and debt-to-income as similar.
-In reality, debt-to-income is completely different and is factored by lenders but does not impact your credit score.
+This confuses as some interpret debt-to-credit and debt-to-income as similar.
+In reality, debt-to-income is a completely different thing.
+It does not impact your credit score.

-If you hear ‘debt-to-credit’ then they essential mean the same thing – credit utilization ratio.
+If you hear ‘debt-to-credit,’ then they mean the same thing – credit utilization ratio.

-Generally speaking, you can get by with a utilization ratio between 35% and 40% as long as your income is sufficient.
+You can have a utilization ratio between 30% and 40% as long as your income is sufficient.
 This range will prevent you from getting rejected for many decent credit cards, which can help you further build your credit.
 Although, you will not notice your credit score increase much until your utilization rate decreases.
-New credit availability does not help your score as much, but maintaining the improved ratio will pay off with time.
+New credit availability does not help your score that much, but maintaining the improved ratio will pay off with time.

 The lower you can get your utilization ratio, the more strength you have when negotiating with a lender.
 It gives you a better shot at picking up excellent borrowing rates.
 Even better, you will qualify for much more when financing a new car or a home if you can drastically reduce these outstanding debts.